National deadline: September 20, 2018

 - Cumulative GPA of 3.2 or higher

-Award summary and conditions: The U.S. Department of State has chosen The Washington Center for Internships and Academic Seminars as its operating partner for the 2016 Thomas R. Pickering Foreign Affairs Fellowship.
+Award summary and conditions: Program is funded by the U.S. Department of State and administered by Howard University.
 The Pickering Fellowship is one of the State Department's premier recruitment programs aimed at increasing diversity among U.S. Foreign Service officers.

 - Up to $37,500 annually for two years of expenses related to degree programs in fields related to the Foreign Service.